Jibiteshroy/AI-Fleet-Intelligence-System/README.md

 Turning raw data into business decisions.

-# Key Insights
+## Key Insights

-Failures are predictable using engine stress patterns Idle time significantly impacts fuel consumption Driver behavior directly affects cost and safety
+- Failures are concentrated in high-risk zones (>0.9 probability)
+- Idle time is the biggest contributor to fuel inefficiency
+- Driver behavior shows a 40-point performance gap

+Operational inefficiencies are predictable and preventable.

 # Tech Stack
 Python (Pandas, Scikit-learn)